The 12 Best Towns for Fall Foliage

 7. Warrensburg

-Take an easy walk and find some beautiful colors on the Warren County Nature Trail in Warrensburg.
-These simple walking trails are mostly flat with a few brief hills.
-The Hudson River is easily accessed from the trail, making for stunning foliage views.
+Explore the Warren County Nature Trail & Nordic Ski System in Warrensburg for striking fall foliage.
+This four-season trail system can be utilized in the fall as simple walking trails that are mostly flat with a few short-lived hills.
+The Hudson River is easily accessed from the trail for fall fishing.

 8. Glens Falls

-Explore the Feeder Canal Towpath and take in stunning foliage in the historic city of Glens Falls.
-The Feeder Canal was used to transport water to Fort Edward from the Hudson River.
-Today, the Feeder Canal Towpath is a nine mile walking and biking trail that follows the canal through Glens Falls and beyond.
-If you're looking for some easy outdoor exercise with beautiful fall colors to enjoy, try the Feeder Canal Towpath!
+Explore the Feeder Canal & Towpath Trail and behold gorgeous foliage in historic Glens Falls.
+The Feeder Canal was once used to transport water to Fort Edward from the Hudson River.
+Today, the Towpath is a nine-mile multipurpose trail that follows the canal beginning in Queensbury, through Glens Falls, and beyond.
+The Feeder Canal & Towpath Trail is especially stunning in the fall with its arching trees and the colors of the leaves reflecting on the water’s still surface.

 9. Brant Lake

-Brant Lake region is a beautiful community to see the fall foliage in a number of ways.
-Hike to the summit of Bartonville Mountain for stunning views of Brant Lake, then stop at The Hub for a craft beer, a sandwich, and some local conversation.
+The Brant Lake region is tranquil in the fall and affords visitors a number of ways to see the foliage.
+Hike or bike to the summit of Bartonville Mountain, then stop at The Hub for a craft beer, sandwich, and some local conversation.
+Take a scenic drive along the shore and loop around the entirety of Brant Lake via Route 8 and Palisades Road.

 10. Lake Luzerne

-For a new and different hike that offers miles of foliage views, try Potash Mountain.
+For a hike that offers miles of uninterrupted foliage, try climbing Potash Mountain.
 This moderate hike begins on wide, well-marked trails before turning into steep, narrow switchbacks.
-The view from the summit is worth the work.
+The view from the summit is well worth the trek.

 11. Thurman